HACKSSENTIAL RULES ~ CHAPTER VII

 The damage of a SS spell is up to the GM evaluation; however, it should be defined according to the following constraints:

-• The max damage is the Spell cost (including magnitude multiplier).
+• The max damage is the Spell cost (rounded, including magnitude multiplier).

-• The GM determines the exact amount: rolling 2 dice where the SC is the max value, e.g. if the SC is 11, it’s 2d6 rounded up for a ‘default’ magnitude; 1d6 only for a low magnitude or 4d6 for a high magnitude.
+• The GM determines the exact amount: rolling 1 die where the SC is the max value, e.g., if the SC is 11, it is 1d12 for a ‘default’ magnitude; halved, 1d6 for a low magnitude, or doubled (2d12-1) for a high magnitude: in the VI·VIII·X Ref sheets the full table of damages is present.

-• The GM can apply further modifiers or effects to the damage based on context (and not referred to the spell itself).
+• The GM can apply further modifiers or effects to the damage based on context.

-The spell, whether it succeeds or not, can have consequences on the caster: if the SC is higher than the sum of the caster’s KS and US, the caster will suffer 1d10 damage of backfire on ERU/IN.
-The GM applies 2d10 damage if the difference is double or greater than the sum of KS and US.
+The spell, whether it succeeds or not, can have consequences on the caster: if the SC is higher than the sum of the caster’s (CS + MI + character’s level), the caster will suffer straight 1d6 damage of backfire on IN (with no buffer granted by character’s level as in the standard injuries rule, see VIII.2).
+The GM applies 2d4 damage if the difference is double or greater than the sum of (CS + MI + character’s level).

 Casting time

-The casting time does not follow the standard rule for an action in Action; a cast lasts according to its Spell cost (including magnitude multiplier):
+The casting time does not follow the standard rule for an action in V.6; a cast lasts according to its Spell cost (including magnitude multiplier):

 • Spell cost 3-6: 1 turn

-• Spell cost 28+: Special; in case of SC higher than 27, the most powerful spells in the game should be cast with a timing defined on a case-by-case evaluation of the GM.
+* In case of SC higher than 21, the most powerful spells in the game should be cast with a timing defined on a case-by-case evaluation of the GM.

 VII.5 SS Counterspell

 A SS can be countered with an action of counterspell by another eldritch caster.
-The countercaster selects one word as the counterspell word with no need to use the same word or to define SD, SR, ST. The counterspell can have effect if the counterspell word belongs to the same Path of the spell’s dominant word.
+The countercaster selects one word as the counterspell word with no need to use the same word or to define SD, SR, ST. The counterspell has effect if the counterspell word belongs to the same Path of the spell’s leading word.

-An ARCT on the ES SS of the counterspell word is required with a threshold equal to the spell’s one (see SS Spellcasting).
-If the check succeeds, the effect of the spell does not take place or it stops if it was cast beforehand (and is still having effect).
+An ARCT on the ES SS of the counterspell word is required with a threshold equal to the spell’s one (see VII.4).
+If the check succeeds, the effect of the spell does not take place, or it stops if it was cast beforehand (and is still having effect).
 The counterspell action always lasts 1 turn.

 VII.6 Clerical Canons

-Channeling spells are called Clerical Canons (or CC) and they are tied to a divine entity (called Patron).
-By the intercession of the Patron, the CC caster obtain a part of his power to channel it in the form of magic.
+Channeling spells are called Clerical Canons (or CC), and they are tied to a divine entity (called Patron).
+By the intercession of the Patron, the CC caster obtains a part of their power to channel it in the form of magic.
 A CC is the effect of a prayer addressed to the Patron.
-Each patron allows his adepts to use predefined CC to produce an effect based on the knowledge of the caster (i.e. the ES score).
+Each patron allows their adepts to use predefined CC to produce an effect based on the knowledge of the caster (i.e., the ES score).
 A CC is a spell which has effects on living beings only.

-Any CC belongs to one or more Paths; some CC are open to all Paths, while others have a restricted access.
-A channeling caster learns and casts CC aligned only to the Path of his Patron since patron’s and worshiper’s Paths must be the same.
+Any CC belongs to one or more Paths; some CC are open to all Paths, while others have restrictions.
+A channeling caster learns and casts CC aligned only to their Patron’s Path since patron’s and worshiper’s Paths must be the same.

 VII.7 CC Prayers

 The following paragraph lists all the Clerical Canons of the game.
-Every CC effect is detailed by ES 1-4, 5-7, 8-10 which is the caster’s score in that CC (for details, see CC Spellcasting).
-The caster is able to select any effect available up to his ES score in that CC.
+Every CC effect is detailed by ES 1-4, 5-7, 8-10 which is the caster’s score in that CC (for details, see VII.8).
+The caster is able to select any effect available up to their ES score in that CC.
 Every CC shows in brackets the Paths which grant access.

 Baleful Eye, Laud of (Path of Power, Destruction)

-• ES 5-7: as above and in addition the caster makes the misaligned creatures flee; the spell lasts 1 turns more than usual (see SS Spellcasting).
+ES 5-7: as above and in addition the caster makes the misaligned creatures flee; the spell lasts 1 turns more than usual (see VII.4).

-• ES 8-10: as above and in addition the spell deals 1d10 damage on a misaligned creature; the spell lasts 1 turns more than usual (see SS Spellcasting).
+ES 8-10: as above and in addition the spell deals 1d10 damage on a misaligned creature; the spell lasts 1 turns more than usual (see VII.4).

 Benevolent Gaze, Laud of (Path of Glory, Sacrifice)

-• ES 5-7: the caster scries an aligned and known (in advance) creature regardless of its location; the spell lasts 1 turns more than usual (see SS Spellcasting).
+ES 5-7: the caster scries an aligned and known creature regardless of its location; the spell lasts 1 turns more than usual (see VII.4).

-• ES 8-10: the caster teleports an aligned and known (in advance) creature at his presence; the spell lasts 1 turns more than usual (see SS Spellcasting).
+ES 8-10: the caster teleports an aligned and known creature to the caster’s location; the spell lasts 1 turns more than usual (see VII.4).

 Control, Litany of (Path of Power, Destruction)